EXP-code/EXP-docs/intro/install.rst

 Ubuntu 18.04 and above
 ----------------------

-EXP has been currently developed under Ubuntu for 10 years.
+EXP has been currently developed under Ubuntu for 10 years and Debian before that.
 It currently requires the C++-17 language features and has been thorougly tested with recent versions of Ubuntu.
 A typical recipe to install packages might be:

 .. code-block:: bash